Mom's Cranberry Salad

 Begin loading fruit into grinder, and have a small child help turn the crank.
 Why a small child?
 We're making memories here, not just cranberry salad.
-Turning the crank is the Most Awesome Part of making the salad.
-Also, they're more likely to taste it if they've helped make it.
+Turning the crank is the Most Awesome Part of making the salad, especially when the cranberries make a "popping" sound as they're ground up.
+Also, children are more likely to taste it if they've helped make it.

 Grind apple, cranberries, orange & nuts into the pan, then stir them to mix well.
 I always save the orange for last, because it's the juiciest ingredient - hence the most likely to drip onto the floor.
 Do NOT overload the grinder or you'll be chasing wayward cranberries around the room.

 In mixing bowl or casserole dish, whisk Jell-o, sugar, and boiling water.

 Whisk until Jell-o and sugar are completely dissolved, then add the cold water.
 Whisk to blend, then add fruit & nuts.
 Use a spoon or spatula to mix it all together, and you're done.